awesomerank/awesomerank.github.io/lists/thangchung/awesome-dotnet-core.md

 * [Platformus](https://github.com/Platformus) - Free, open source and cross-platform CMS based on ASP.NET Core 1.0 and ExtCore framework.
 * [SimpleContent ★116](https://github.com/joeaudette/cloudscribe.SimpleContent) - Simple, yet flexible content and blog engine for ASP.NET Core that can work with or without a database.
 * [Squidex ★43](https://github.com/Squidex/squidex) - Headless CMS, based on MongoDB, CQRS and Event Sourcing.
+* [Weapsy ★218](https://github.com/Weapsy/Weapsy) - Open source ASP.NET Core CMS based on DDD and CQRS.
+It supports MSSQL, MySQL, SQLite and PostgreSQL out of the box.

 ### Code Analysis and Metrics
 * [App.Metrics ★157](https://github.com/alhardy/AppMetrics) - App Metrics is an open-source and cross-platform .NET library used to record and report metrics within an application and reports it's health.
 See the [docs](https://alhardy.github.io/app-metrics-docs/) for me details.